Diocese of Worcester Catholic High Schools

 Holy Name & St. Peter-Marian High School Study and Renovations

 Due to low enrollment, the Diocese of Worcester planned to combine Holy Name and St. Peter-Marian High Schools.
 Saam was engaged to help the Diocese evaluate which building complex would be most suitable for the combined school.
-Both schools have challenges with hazardous materials abatement, overdue upgrades to systems, wear and tear on finishes, and other issues common with aging facilities.
-Budget constraints may not allow for all of the desired renovations to be completed so priorities will be set by the team at large.
+Both schools had challenges with hazardous materials abatement, overdue upgrades to systems, wear and tear on finishes, and other issues common with aging facilities.
+Budget constraints did not allow for all of the desired renovations to be completed, so priorities were be set by the team at large.

 All Saints Academy Study and Renovation Design

-The Diocese of Worcester and the Board of All Saints Academy plan to combine their upper and lower schools into one building, and Saam helped to evaluate the existing conditions of the building.
-The main school building at 48 Negus Street has challenges with accessibility, overdue upgrades to systems, and normal wear and tear.
-Budget constraints are a major factor, as is the creation of a new school identity, unifying the two previous student populations.
+The Diocese of Worcester and the Board of All Saints Academy planned to combine their upper and lower schools into one building, and Saam helped to evaluate the existing conditions of the building.
+The main school building at 48 Negus Street had challenges with accessibility, overdue upgrades to systems, and normal wear and tear.
+Budget constraints were a major factor, as was the creation of a new school identity, unifying the two previous student populations.

 Saam developed an existing conditions and renovation recommendations report for the school, including architectural and code evaluations, photos of deficiencies, and recommendations on necessary repairs.
-Once scope was agreed upon, Saam developed a set of drawings outlining the work and worked closely with the construction manager to develop budget pricing.
-Saam also assisted the owner with layout options for their new science room, drawing on previous experience in elementary eduction classroom design.
+Once the scope was agreed upon, Saam developed a set of drawings outlining the work and worked closely with the construction manager to develop budget pricing.
+Saam also assisted the owner with layout options for their new science room, drawing on previous experience in elementary education classroom design.
 Additionally, Saam created a presentation and spoke on behalf of the school at a meeting of the Diocesan Building Commission.
-The project is currently on hold as the school deals with the impacts of COVID-19.
+The project was completed after delays due to COVID-19.

 Worcester and Webster, MA